 Detecting a USN rollback

 Because a USN rollback is difficult to detect, a domain controller logs event 2095 when a source domain controller sends a previously acknowledged USN number to a destination domain controller without a corresponding change in the invocation ID.

 To prevent unique originating updates to Active Directory from being created on the incorrectly restored domain controller, the Net Logon service is paused.
-When the Net Logon service is paused, user and computer accounts cannot change the password on a domain controller that will not outbound-replicate such changes.
+When the Net Logon service is paused, user and computer accounts can't change the password on a domain controller that won't outbound-replicate such changes.
 Similarly, Active Directory administration tools will favor a healthy domain controller when they make updates to objects in Active Directory.

 On a domain controller, event messages that resemble the following are recorded if the following conditions are true:

 - A source domain controller sends a previously acknowledged USN number to a destination domain controller.

 - There's no corresponding change in the invocation ID.

 These events may be captured in the Directory Service event log.
 However, they may be overwritten before they're observed by an administrator.

 If you suspect a USN rollback has occurred but don't see a corresponding event in the event logs, check for the DSA Not Writable entry in the registry.
 This entry provides forensic evidence that a USN rollback has occurred.

 HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\NTDS\Parameters Registry entry: Dsa Not Writable Value: 0x4